utshomax/postman-docs/src/pages/docs/monitoring-your-api/faqs-monitors.md

 You can upload a data file with sets of values to use as variable inputs when running the monitor, similar to the [collection runner](/docs/collections/running-collections/working-with-data-files/).
 Data files are limited to 1 MB in size and a maximum of 50 data rows (CSV) or 50 objects (JSON).
 Learn more about [uploading a data file for a monitor](/docs/monitoring-your-api/setting-up-monitor/#uploading-a-data-file).

-Because monitors run in the Postman cloud, you can't attach form data or binary files to requests like you can in the [request builder](https://learning.postman.com/docs/sending-requests/requests/#form-data).
+Because scheduled collection runs and monitors run in the Postman cloud, you can't attach form data or binary files to requests like you can in the [request builder](https://learning.postman.com/docs/sending-requests/requests/#form-data).
 Instead, you can add [raw data](https://learning.postman.com/docs/sending-requests/requests/#raw-data) on the request's **Body** tab to send JSON or other text data with the request.

 > A monitor can also use files that can be retrieved by an API from cloud services such as Google Docs or Dropbox.

 ### Are static IP addresses dedicated to individual customers or shared?

 The provided static IP addresses are fixed to their specified region and shared by all customers who enable this feature, which is available to Postman Professional and Enterprise teams.
-Static IP addresses aren't available for uptime monitors.
 For more information, see [Running Postman Monitors using static IPs](/docs/monitoring-your-api/using-static-IPs-to-monitor/).

 ### How do I troubleshoot problems?